Why Should I Pay More for My Timber Windows and Doors?

-You can buy a suit online or on the high street for as little as £50, or choose to pay £150 or £500, or even more if you go to a personal tailor.
-Price differences between window and door products of certain material types may not vary quite so massive, but quality certainly varies considerably.
+You can buy a suit online or on the high street for as little as £50.
+Or you can choose to pay £150 or £500.
+Or pay even more if you go to a personal tailor.
+Price differences between window and door products of certain material types may not vary quite so much, but quality varies considerably.

-But how can you tell the difference between something that will do for now, or something that will do for a lifetime – and more?
+How can you tell the difference between something that will do for now, or something that will do for a lifetime?

-Investing 30-100% more than your cheapest quotation could pay for itself many times over the product lifetime.
+Investing 30-100% more than your cheapest quotation could pay for itself several or many times over the product lifetime.
 The key is taking care to choose the right product.

 See the images below: